-To our knowledge, all major citation style providers are currently reviewing this topic and might release guidelines in regards to citing A.I. generated content soon.
+To our knowledge, all major citation style providers who have not yet released specific advice are currently reviewing this topic and might publish guidelines in regards to citing AI soon.

 Official guidelines on how to reference A.I. generated or assisted text: